Jamel Ramsay

 Jamel Ramsay (born c.
 1986) is an American college football coach and athletic director.
-He is the athletic director for the State University of New York Maritime College, a position he has held since 2025.
+He was the athletic director for the State University of New York Maritime College, from 2025 to July, 2026.
 He was the head football coach for Paul D. Schreiber Senior High School from 2011 to 2015 and Nassau Community College from 2017 to 2023.

 Playing career

 Ramsay grew up in Elmont, New York, and attended Sewanhaka High School.
 He played college football for C. W. Post as a cornerback and wide receiver.
 In 2008, he signed with the Peoria Pirates of the AF2.
 In 2009, he played for the Albany Firebirds of the AF2.